yoavshhh/Remote-Chat/README.md

 # Remote-Chat
-Here is my remote cpp Firebase based remote chat for you!
+Here is my remote cpp, Boost ASIO based remote chat for you!